Omololu11/helloworld/README.md

 # helloworld
-my first program in github
+this is my first java program on github